 Race Class Regulations

-These Race Class Regulations describe in detail what machines can be entered into which championship Cups’ and ‘Trophy Championships’ in the VMCC TSS Motorcycles Road Race Series.
+These Race Class Regulations describe in detail what machines can be entered in the VMCC TSS Motorcycles Road Race Series.

 They should be read in conjunction with the Supplementary Regulations under which the race series will be run, and the Motorcycling New Zealand inc. Manual of Motorcycle Sport (road).